sparkofreason/hash-meta/README.md

 ## Usage

+NOTE: pre-alpha, not yet published to clojars.
+Please give it a try by either cloning locally or using `deps.edn` and `:git/url`.

 Use the `defhashtag` macro to define your own debugging hashtag. `defhashtag` requires an (optionally namespaced) name for your hashtag, and a single-argument handler function.
 The handler will be passed a map with spec `:hashtag.core/debug-data`.

 ```clojure